mtoensing/simpletoc/readme.txt

 == Description ==

 Add a Table of Contents block to your posts and pages.
 The TOC is a nested list of links to all heading found in the post or page.
-To use it simply add a block and search for "SimpleTOC" or just "TOC".
+To use it, simply add a block and search for "SimpleTOC" or just "TOC".

 Hide the headline "Table of Contents" and set a maximum display depth in the blocks' sidebar configuration.
 Add the CSS class "simpletoc-hidden" to a heading block to remove that specific heading from the generated TOC.

 = Features =

-* No javascript or css added.
+* No JavaScript or CSS added.
 * Minimal and valid HTML output.
 * Designed for Gutenberg.
-* Style SimpleTOC with Gutenbergs native group styling options.
+* Style SimpleTOC with Gutenberg's native group styling options.
 * Convert the styled group to a reusable block for future posts.
 * Inherits the style of your theme.
 * Support for column block layouts.
 * Control the maximum depth of the headings.
-* Choose between an ordered and unordered html list.
+* Choose between an ordered and unordered HTML list.
 * SEO friendly: Disable the h2 heading of the TOC block and add your own.
 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
-* Works with non-latin texts.
+* Works with non-Latin texts.
 Tested with Japanese and Arabic.
 * Finds headlines in groups and reusable blocks.
 And in groups within reusable blocks.
 * Compatible with AMP plugins.
 * Rank Math support.

 == Changelog ==

-= 5.0.6 =
+= 5.0.7 =

+* Fix: Requires at least WordPress 5.8 and not 5.9 anymore.
-* Feature: *Important*: New "simpletoc" and "simpletoc-list" css classes for custom styles.
-But this might break existing custom css styles that have not been applied with Gutenberg.
+* Feature: *Important*: New "simpletoc" and "simpletoc-list" CSS classes for custom styles.
+But this might break existing custom CSS styles that have not been applied with Gutenberg.
 * Feature: Toggle list indent.
 * Feature: Better "group" support.
 Put SimpleTOC in a group and style it with Gutenberg.
 See FAQ for details.
 * Feature: Native block support for wide and full width.